 Pro Tip: Pay special attention to soft skills.
 Are you a good writer?
 Do you have sales experience?
 What about leadership skills?
 Soft skills are valuable in almost any position.
 Put your strongest soft skills as close to the top third of your high school or college resume as possible.

-One last thing: be as specific as possible when talking about your skills.
+One last thing: be as specific as possible when talking about your skills, especially hard skills.

 For example, don’t say that you’re “Computer Literate.”
 What does that even mean?
 That you can spell out the name of your PC brand?

 Instead, say that you can create and test data source connections in Microsoft Performancepoint Server.
 That’ll clearly indicate your proficiency level, right?

 A recent study found out what skills employers value most in their student candidates:

 |Ability to work in a team||82.9%|

 |Interpersonal skills (relates well to others)||54.7%|

 A good list of skills is crucial for every student resume.
 Want to learn more about employability skills?
 Here’s the guide you need: 30+ Resume Skills Examples to Put on a Resume

 Most students end their resumes with their skills section.